morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 Not all USB WiFi adapters are created equally.
 While the chipset and driver dictate which WiFi features are supported (e.g. which frequency bands), the maker of the adapter is free to decide on the performance of the antenna(s), the quality of the amp and whether the device requires mode switching and so on.

+Note: Some chipsets may be listed with good in-kernel drivers but are not recommended.
+The primary reason for this at this time is that only multi-state adapters are available.
+The recommendation should change as single-state adapters are available.

 | Chipset           | Standard | Maximum<br>Channel<br>Width   | Linux<br>In-Kernel<br>Driver | AP Mode        | Monitor Mode   | Recommended<br>For<br>Linux |
 |:------------------:|----------|:-----:|:----------------------------:|:----------------:|:----------------:|:-----------------:|
 Mediatek MT7925   | WiFi 7   |  160  |:heavy_check_mark: 6.7+       |:heavy_check_mark:|:heavy_check_mark:| Yes [4] |